Need some support?

-There are over 70 eResources in MeL.
+There are over 70 eResources in the Michigan eLibrary (MeL).
 For the complete listing, visit the MeL eResources page.

-If you would like to register for the MeL eResources, please fill out the MeL eResources Registration Request.
+If you would like to register for the MeL eResources, please fill out the this request form.

 To report any addition or change in your library's IP address, please use the IP Reporting Form.

-To report any addition or change in your library's IP address, please use the MCLS IP Reporting Form.
+Yes.
+Any participating library can arrange for IP address access.
+To report any addition or change in your library's IP address, please use the IP Reporting Form.

 Yes, you can.
 Your access will, however, be authenticated using passwords and not recognized by the IP address registered.
-To receive more detailed information, please email email@example.com or call 1-800-530-9019 ext 402.
-We encourage all libraries to have static, dedicated IP addresses to use MeL databases.
+To receive more detailed information, please email MeL eResources Support Staff.
+We encourage all libraries to have static, dedicated IP addresses to use the MeL eResources.

-The Library of Michigan uses LSTA funds to contract with the Midwest Collaborative for Library Services to offer free MeL training for library/institution staff members.
+The Library of Michigan contracts with the Midwest Collaborative for Library Services to offer free MeL training for library and K-12 staff members.